spec-first/connexion/docs/routing.rst

 Automatic Routing
 -----------------

-To customize this behavior, Connexion can use alternative ``Resolvers``—for example, ``RestyResolver``.
+To customize this behavior, Específico can use alternative ``Resolvers``—for example, ``RestyResolver``.
 The ``RestyResolver`` will compose an ``operationId`` based on the path and HTTP method of the endpoints in your specification:

 .. code-block:: python

-    from connexion.resolver import RestyResolver
+    from especifico.resolver import RestyResolver

-    app = connexion.FlaskApp(__name__)
+    app = especifico.FlaskApp(__name__)
     app.add_api('swagger.yaml', resolver=RestyResolver('api'))

 .. code-block:: yaml